yuriy-chumak/ol/doc/reference/README.md

 Reference
 =========

 This is an Ol reference, not a Scheme.
-Scheme R<sup>7</sup>RS differences decribed in the main [README](https://github.com/yuriy-chumak/ol#r7rs-differences) file.
+Scheme R<sup>7</sup>RS differences described in the [DIFFERENCES](../R7RS-DIFFERENCES.md) file.

 Examples are provided in two forms:
 1. in the equivalence (in sense of [equal?](equivalence-predicates.md#equal)) form using symbols "==>" and "===",